Your Support Saves Lives

 Financial Accounts – Most accounts at financial institutions can be made payable on death to a charitable organization.
 Ask the manager of your financial institution how you can arrange to designate the Mederi Foundation as the death beneficiary of your CD, savings account, or brokerage account.

 IRAs and Pensions – You can make the Mederi Foundation the death beneficiary of your individual retirement account, pension, 401(k) or other retirement savings plan.
-Ask the company managing your retirement account how.
+Ask the company managing your retirement account now.

 Living Trusts – If you have established a Living Trust, you can name the Mederi Foundation as one of the beneficiaries of your trust at death.
 Contact your attorney to find out how.

-Making a planned gift to the Mederi Foundation is a meaningful way to make a lasting contribution that will benefit future generations.
+Making a planned gift to the Mederi Foundation is a substantively meaningful way to not only change forever the way that healthcare is viewed and delivered, but also to make a profoundly lasting contribution that will benefit future generations.
 To learn more call us at 541-488-0514 or email us at email@example.com.